“Don’t use a pebble to kill a pigeon; use a boulder to destroy a vulture nest.”

 Use a boulder to destroy a vulture nest.

-When you can’t find any high school summer extracurriculars, try Dewey Smart’s Internship Match Program:
+This was a quick list of ways to improve your college resumé through summer activities.
+Its more important than ever to have unique extracurriculars that help you stand out.
+When you can't find any high school summer extracurriculars, try Dewey Smart’s Internship Match Program: